Paopun20/FNF-HyperCode-Engine/docs/HyperCodeEnging/LuaAPI.md

-# HyPsych Engine Lua API
+# HyperCode Engine Lua API

 ---

-This document outlines the Lua API extensions available in the HyPsych Engine.
+This document outlines the Lua API extensions available in the HyperCode Engine.
 These extensions provide additional functionality beyond standard Lua, allowing for more complex and powerful modding capabilities.
+WAIT FOR 2.0 Document.

 ---